TurbulentDynamics/TurbulentDynamics.github.io/_pages/technology.md

 Developed software for specialised systems using X86 and GPU

-In-house speciality is bespoke hardware to reduce the cost of large scale simulations by 80% over traditional cloud providers
+In-house speciality is bespoke hardware to reduce the cost of large scale simulations by up to 60% over traditional cloud providers

 Leverage Machine Learning to further reduce cost